caard0s0/united-atomic-bank/README.md

 &nbsp;

 ![db_diagram](https://github.com/caard0s0/united-atomic-bank/assets/95318788/79e36572-84bc-46ff-9a98-97783ce29d22)
-A Financial Institution specializing in the intermediation of money between savers and those in need of loans, as well as in the custody of this money.
-It was created following SOLID principles and Clean Architecture, for better scalability and code maintenance.
-Also, thinking about a reliable and well-tested application, with Unit and Automated Tests using Mock DB, the tests apply the concept of DB Stubs.
+A Financial Software specialized in the intermediation of money between savers and those in need of loans, as well as in the custody of that money.
+It was created following SOLID principles, for better scalability and code maintenance.
+In addition, thinking about a reliable and well-tested application, with Unit and Automated Tests using Mock DB, the tests apply the concept of DB Stubs.
+Deploying it using Amazon's Cloud services.

 &nbsp;